-DM is a simplified version of PCM in which the analog input is converted to a serial data stream of ",1" and ",0".
+DM is a simplified version of PCM in which the analog input is converted to a serial data stream of 1 and 0.

-Objective of this thesis is a performance analysis of the PCM and DM systems and design adaptive time-varying step-size approximation strategy to improve signal-to-noise ratio of considered systems.
+The objective of this thesis is a performance analysis of the PCM and DM systems and design adaptive time-varying step-size approximation strategy to improve signal-to-noise ratio of considered systems.